-Paperwork and Payment
+Complete Paperwork and Settle Payment

 Once you have decided on your tattoo design and your artist, you will be required to show valid identification for proof of age.
 You may also be asked for your address and phone number, so your artist can contact you in the future if need be.
 In most studios, payment must be made before services are rendered.
 It is up to each studio to decide which methods of payment they accept.
 Whatever method you pay with, make sure they give you a receipt.

-Sitting in the Chair of Honor
+Get Comfortable in the Tattoo Chair

 After your paperwork is filled out, you will be seated in the tattoo chair.
-Sometimes this is in an open work area, and sometimes a private room depending on the location of your tattoo.
+Sometimes this is in an open work area, and sometimes a private room, depending on the location of your tattoo.
 If you are shy and don't want others to watch, you can request a private room, but be sure you have done this in advance.
 A lot of studios use dentist-style chairs, some use regular table chairs, and some use benches.
 Your artist will do his or her best to make you comfortable for the tattoo you have chosen.

-Now it is time for the preparation.
+Now it's time for the preparation.
 The area of your body you have chosen for your tattoo will be cleaned, usually with rubbing alcohol.
 Then, any hair will be removed from the area by shaving it with a new disposable razor which will be discarded after being used.
 Even the finest of hairs can get in the way and cause problems, so this is a crucial step, even if you can't see any hairs.
 Then, the area will be cleaned again to make sure it is smooth and ready for the transfer.

 Once your stencil is ready, it's time to create the transfer onto your skin.
 Some artists will use soap or water to moisten the skin, and some will use stick deodorant.
 These aid in making the design transfer better and darker onto your skin.
 When the paper is pulled away from your skin, it will leave you with a purple-ish blue likeness of your future tattoo.
+Once you approve of how everything looks, you're ready to go.

 It is at this time that your artist will start preparing their tattoo machine.
 The inks will be placed in little tiny cups called ink caps, and the needles and tubes will be removed from their sterile pouches and placed in the machine.
 Clean, distilled water will be poured into a cup for cleaning the needles during the tattoo process and to change from one color to the next.
 Some A&D ointment or Vaseline will be placed on a clean surface for your use only.